On torsion anomalous intersections: Torsion anomalous varieties: preliminary results

-\end{lem} \begin{proof} Suppose that there exists a dense subset of maximal $V$-torsion anomalous varieties which are components of $V\cap(B+\zeta)$, for $\zeta$ ranging over all torsion points of $G$.
-By the box principle, there exists a dense subset of $d$-dimensional $V$-torsion anomalous varieties $Y_i\subseteq V\cap (\sotto+\zeta_i)$, for $\zeta_i$ torsion points, where $d$ is the maximal integer having this property.
+\end{lem} \begin{proof} Suppose that there exists a dense union of maximal $V$-torsion anomalous varieties which are components of $V\cap(B+\zeta)$, for $\zeta$ ranging over all torsion points of $G$.
+By the box principle, there exists a dense subunion of $d$-dimensional $V$-torsion anomalous varieties $Y_i\subseteq V\cap (\sotto+\zeta_i)$, for $\zeta_i$ torsion points, where $d$ is the maximal integer having this property.

 Consider the natural projection $\pi_\sotto: G\to G/\sotto$.
-As the $Y_i$ are dense and project to torsion points, the dimensional formula tells us that
+As the $Y_i$ are dense and project to points, the fibre dimension theorem tells us that

 Note that $V$ is not $V$-torsion anomalous, because $V$ is weak-transverse, thus $\dim Y_i<\dim V$ and $\dim \pi_\sotto(V)$ is at least one.
 However the $Y_i$ are anomalous therefore

 We deduce that